wpexpertsio/Post-SMTP/readme.txt

 * **Track and resend your WordPress emails** with a dedicated mobile app
 * **Access detailed email logs** of all your sites in one place

 **MainWP Post SMTP Extension** is the ultimate solution for WordPress email management.
-Get it today and enjoy the benefits of easy and efficient WP SMTP management. 😊
+Get it today and enjoy the benefits of easy and efficient WP SMTP management. ðŸ˜Š

-== ⛑ Need Help?
+== â›‘ Need Help?
 Get Expert Assistance on Demand!!! == Our Expert Assistance is something that anyone can benefit from.
 Whether you are facing email delivery issues or need help with WordPress SMTP configuration - we are here to help!

 All you need is to [click here](https://postmansmtp.com/configuration-request/?utm_source=wp_org&utm_medium=read_me), fill out the form, sit back, and relax while our WordPress expert sets up your SMTP configuration.
 Also, you can request us to configure all your [DNS records](https://postmansmtp.com/dmarc-spf-dkim/?utm_source=wp_org&utm_medium=read_me) for proper email authentication.